b225ccc-zz/rancid-linerate/README.md

         linerate01:linerate:up

 #### Other Notes:
-Test with RANCID 2.3.8 and LROS 1.6
+Tested with RANCID 2.3.8 and LROS 1.6